 4. Build external links to your content

 I already mentioned before that your site’s authority increases as other websites link to it.
-That can happen organically, or you can speed up the process by writing guest posts for relevant websites like Life Coach Magazine or giving podcast interviews so that it spreads more quickly.
+That can happen organically, or you can speed up the process by writing guest posts for relevant websites like Life Coach Magazine, or by giving podcast interviews.

 An easy way to get a backlink is to list on a coaching directory that allows links back to your site, like CoachCompare.